owain-je/kubernetes-ovn-heterogeneous-cluster/README.md

 reboot
 ```

-SSH again into the machine and let's proceed.
+SSH again into the machine, become root and let's proceed.

 Create the OVS bridge interface:
 ```sh